Engaging critically with power and hierarchies in our curricula

 - Building the Anti-Racist Classroom Collective have some excellent suggested readings and a ‘student journey game’ resource to scaffold discussions with staff.
 The game provides staff with an interactive format to engage with the issues, centering the voices and knowledge of students of colour.

-General reading on decolonising curricula and decolonising knowledge:
+General reading on decolonising curricula, decolonising HE and decolonising knowledge:

 - Why is My Curriculum White?
 Mariya Hussain, 11 March 2015.